Overview of Admissions

 Students can apply at any time during the year for admission for either the Fall term, which normally begins in September, or the Spring term, which begins in February.
 The Office of Admissions processes and reviews applications as they are received, and a decision is made soon after supporting materials, such as test scores and transcripts, are received and the Admissions Interview is completed.

 Admission to Hellenic American University’s undergraduate and graduate programs is based on prior academic performance, work and other non-academic experience, involvement in extra-curricular activities and for proficiency in the English language.
 The selection process gives particular emphasis to evidence of leadership potential along with academic excellence.
-Additional criteria are set for specific graduate programs, including the Ph.D. program in Applied Linguistics.
+Additional criteria are set for specific graduate programs, including the Ph.D. program in Language and Communication.

 Applicants are asked to submit documentation of their academic record, test scores and other materials.
 A personal interview is required of every applicant who appears to meet the standards for admission.
 These are usually done in person but a video-conference or telephone interview can be arranged for applicants who do not live in the area.